quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part85_11.2.5_Coding_a.md

 Explanation:
 - `A` and `am` are tensors/arrays of atomic numbers and masses.
-- The loop calculates \(B\) values, then these values are plotted using Matplotlib.
+- The loop calculates $B$ values, then these values are plotted using Matplotlib.

 ```python
 # Example plotting code